IrelDev/SwiftConcurrencyCheatSheet/README.md

 ### ASYNCHRONOUS DOES NOT MEAN CONCURRENT
 An **ASYNCHRONOUS** queue executes the task in another thread, while a **SYNCHRONOUS** queue just waits for the task to complete before executing the next one.

-If you call `serialQueue.async { }` it will behave exactly like `serialQueue.sync { }` because there is only one thread available so the second task can't be started.

 ## Main Queue
 The **MAIN** queue is the  dispatch queue associated with the main thread that's responsible for UI.
 You should **NEVER** execute something synchronously in the main queue unless it is related to the UI.
 Otherwise, it will freeze your app until your synchronous task is completed.